terraform-provider-openstack/terraform-provider-openstack/docs/resources/keymanager_container_v1.md

 The `secret_refs` block supports:

-* `name` - (Optional) The name of the secret reference.
-The reference names must correspond the container type, more details are available [here](https://docs.openstack.org/barbican/stein/api/reference/containers.html).
+* `name` - The name of the secret reference.
+  The reference name must correspond the container type.
+See the [Barbican container reference documentation][barbican-containers].

 * `secret_ref` - (Required) The secret reference / where to find the secret, URL.